-- An interview, scheduled at the request of the student or the program directors, is optional.
+A phone interview and an optional onsite interview, scheduled at the request of the student or the program director.